Got lost in a terrible blunder,

 No use now in feeling sore.

-At least he let me stand up to that prick,
+At least he let me

 Just a shame about the sexist tricks